 Which To Use When Setting Up an Email Account?

 Choosing the right email protocol might be something that you need to consider when setting up a new email account.
-The good news is that it can be fairly easy to narrow down which might be the best choice for you, depending on your style of communicating with your email provider.
+The good news is that it can be fairly easy to narrow down which might be the best choice for you, depending on your style of communicating with your email service providers and your preferred email settings.

 IMAP is the best choice if you check your email from various different devices, including computers, smartphones, and tablets, or use a webmail service.
 If you mostly use webmail and want this to be synced to your phone or tablet, IMAP is the best way to achieve this.